ericfernandesferreira/xfce4/README.txt

 This source was built especially for those who want to use the latest version of xfce4 with the pulseaudio or audio jack.

 Requirements:
-- slackware64 current
+- slackware64 14.2
 - pulseaudio or audio jack

 Contents:
 - xarchiver
 - dmz-cursor
+- gnome icon
+- greybird theme
 - mousepad
 - ristretto
 - thunar plugins
-- sensors plugins
+- sensors plugins (inclusing nvidia sensors)

 How to install:
 - you need to download the .zip or clone git and then run the script